mustafayuce33/knxclient-react/README.md

 3. If you want to take a build for deploying then you have to run `npm run build`.
 This will create **/build** folder and you can use it for deploying.
 4. That's all

-Application will connect knx server via mqtt and view it.
+Application will connect knx server via mqtt and view knx data.